Dispelling the Myths about Sharks

 Australia saw an increase in unprovoked shark attacks in 2015 with a spate of publicity, but what are the facts?
 There was an average of 6.5 unprovoked shark attacks in the 90's that have risen to an annual average of 13 recently (NB: provoked attacks are those where the shark was deemed to be provoked, such as diver grabbing a shark, or a fisherman unhooking a shark).
 In 2015 in Australia there were 33 shark attacks of which two were fatal.
 Of these, 22 were unprovoked attacks, with one fatality.
 Of the 22 attacked 18 were surfers, and at least 16 attacks were by Great Whites, including the fatal attack, on a surfer.
 To put it into context, the annual death toll of divers in Australia currently averages out at 23, 294 people drowned in Australia in 2015, and 1209 deaths due to motor accidents.

 As for pets, in the USA alone there are 4 million attacks by dogs per year!
 About 800,000 require medical attention with around 12 to 20 deaths!
 Horses also kill around 20 people in the USA alone, through riding accidents.
-Statistically horse riding has to be one of the most dangerous pastimes out there!
-If you consider deaths from Rabies, dog kill about 25,000 humans a year.
+And statistically, horse riding has to be one of the most dangerous pastimes out there!
+If you consider deaths from rabies, dog kill about 25,000 humans a year.
 So don’t go on about how dangerous sharks are if you like to stroke dogs or go horse riding!
 In many ways respecting sharks is like the approach to dogs.
-Most are OK, but you should alway respect and assess the behaviour and mood of the dog before getting too close, and would be stupid to continue to approach an aggressive snarling dog.
+Most are OK, but you should alway respect and assess the behaviour and mood of the dog before getting too close, and would be stupid to to approach an aggressive snarling dog.

 And if you are worried about sharks on your travels, the following statistics will put it into perspective.
 Humans kill 475,000 other humans on average in a year.
 And what about the motor car, Worldwide there are 50 million injuries due to motor accidents and 1.2 million deaths.
 For all of us the most dangerous thing to do is get in a car or to cross the road!
-As for taking the dog for a walk and encountering other dogs, before driving to the stables to go horse riding, think of those statistics first!

 Sharks area amazing, but thousands of sharks die due to the horror of shark fining and, sadly, this means the chances of swimming with sharks in many areas of the world has decreased drastically.
 Did you know that some shark populations may be down by 80%?
 In places where there is shark feeding, the sharks are protected and often increasing, the sharks also looking upon the area as a 'refuge' where they can socialise.
 So help shark conservation by going shark diving.
 Check out The Shark Watcher’s Handbook by Mark Carwardine and Ken Watterson (BBC books).
 You can also do your bit by joining the Shark Trust - see www.sharktrust.org or write to the Shark Trust, National Marine Aquarium, Rope Walk, Coxside, Plymouth PL4 0LF.